 California Foundation Fund (CAFF) is a 501 (c) (3) non-profit, independent, corporation that supports reinvestment, economic and financial self-sufficiency initiatives to help break the cycle of poverty.

-CAFF created the California Financial Curriculum Council, (CFCC).
-CFCC a team of community experts in educational management, behavioral science, research, transactional law, financial services, and community development.
-CFCC’s purpose is to develop and maintain the standards of financial literacy initiatives.
-In 2011 CFCC created the standards for financial literacy instructor certification and code of ethics.
+CAFF created the California Foundation Site Council, (CFSC).
+CFSC is a team of community experts in educational management, behavioral science, research, transactional law, financial services, and community development.
+CFSC’s purpose is to develop and maintain the standards of financial literacy initiatives.

-Today, CAFF creates financial literacy curriculum and trains educators that execute successful implementations of:
+Today, CAFF collaborates with socially conscious partners that execute successful implementations of:

 These initiatives often assist residents of lower-income neighborhoods to build wealth and participate in the American financial system.
 Implemented successfully, these steps help break the cycle of generational poverty.